 - Observing the Child Care Setting (PDF) (see pages 13 &14)

-Step 5 – Help with a successful transition: When it’s time to start your child in day care, talk to them about the new routine to help them feel comfortable:
+To help your child with a successful transition, talk to them about the new routine, program and care providers to help them feel comfortable:

-- Mention who will drop them off and pick them up
+- Tell them who will drop them off and pick them up.

-You may even arrange to visit the program before it’s time to start – so that your child can get to know the place and the people there.
+- Arrange to visit the program with your child before it’s time to start – so that your child can get to know the place and the people there.

-- Your child’s likes and dislikes, sleeping and eating habits or any other changes to the routine – for example, tell them if your child had a restless night, isn’t feeling well or didn’t eat breakfast
+It is also important to share information about your child’s daily routines, likes and dislikes, sleeping and eating habits or any changes to the home routine – for example, tell them if your child had a restless night, isn’t feeling well or didn’t eat breakfast.